How to install a vanity unit

 Take a sleeve and sandpaper the inside at both ends.
 Apply PVC adhesive and fit the sleeve over the end of the pipe.
 Sandpaper the adapter, inside and out.

-Apply adhesive to the sleeve then insert the adapter as far the stop.
+Apply adhesive to the sleeve then insert the adapter.

 Insert a length of PVC pipe into the adapter.
 This must be long enough to reach, or better still, pass the siphon outlet.